 One of the best and most affordable MBA gifts is a membership to their business school’s alumni association.
 The University of Michigan, for example, only charges new grads $25 a year.
 It is a worthwhile investment since alumni groups can help recent grads find jobs and create social connections upon moving to a new city.

 Even for an MBA with a job waiting upon graduation, consider giving a few months of a LinkedIn Premium subscription.
 This LinkedIn membership can help them build connections and relationships with fellow alumni and provides detailed reporting about profile visitors, companies, and jobs that the free version does not offer.
 At only $30 a month, it’s a bargain, and the first month is free.

 Although a great deal of learning and networking happens during a student’s time in their MBA program, the work of learning and connecting is never done.
-By providing a recent graduate with a membership to a professional business association, you can help them to continue their journey of learning best business practices and expanding their business networks.
+By providing a recent graduate with a membership to a professional business association, you can help them continue learning best business practices and expand their business networks.

 Office & Travel Necessities

 Help your MBA grad keep those new business cards crisp in this versatile business card case.
 With loads of color options, you can pick one that suits their personality best.
 You can also personalize this minimalistic leather card holder with their initials.

 Everlane Nylon Commuter Backpack

 Everlane is a sustainable clothing brand that aims to create stylish apparel with transparent pricing.
 Not only do supply chain enthusiasts love the brand, but all will appreciate the company’s mission to partner only with ethical factories around the world.
 This unisex backpack is sleek, practical, and provides commuters with all of the essentials: padded laptop sleeve, side, and front zip pockets, and taped zippers for extra weather protection.